Fillability obstructions for high-dimensional confoliations: Introduction

 In order to construct finite energy pseudo-holomorphic rank $2$ foliations on the symplectization of a given contact manifold, the works \cite{ACH05,Wen10} (using contact open books in dimension $3$) and \cite{Mor19} (using special contact spinal open books in high dimensions) already considered ``deformations to contact structures'' of certain stable Hamiltonian structures.
 Namely, they constructed families $\xi_t$ that are contact for $t>0$ and $\xi_0=\ker\lambda_0$ with $(\lambda_0,\omega_0)$ the given stable Hamiltonian structure; moreover, in their case there is $J_t$ tamed by $\xi_t$ converging to a $J_0$ tamed by $\omega_0$.
 The above \Cref{item:open_book_construction__deformation} offers a similar construction for open books in any dimension, but from the perspective of contact $C^k$-deformations as defined in this paper.

 Recall that, in ambient dimension $3$, Etnyre \cite{Et} proved that any contact structure is a $C^\infty$-deformation of a foliation.
-Using the existence of contact supporting open books \cite{Gir02}, \Cref{item:open_book_construction__deformation} above implies in particular that any contact structure supported by a certain contact open book is a (small) $C^\infty$-deformation of a confoliation ``supported'' by the same open book (where the latter is to be interpreted in the sense of \Cref{prop:open_book_construction}).
-However, improving this to a contact $C^\infty$-deformation starting from a symplectic foliation is in general a very hard task.
+Using the existence of contact supporting open books for any contact manifold \cite{Gir02}, \Cref{item:open_book_construction__deformation} above implies in particular that any contact structure is a (small) $C^\infty$-deformation of a confoliation ``supported'' by the same open book (where the latter is to be interpreted in the sense of \Cref{prop:open_book_construction}).
+However, improving this to a contact $C^\infty$-deformation starting from a symplectic foliation is, in general, a very hard task.
 Indeed, already the example treated in \cite{Mit18,Mor19} (and reinterpreted according to our notion of contact deformation in \Cref{item:examples_contact_deformation__mori} in \Cref{prop:examples_contact_deformation}) shows that to construct symplectic foliations from contact open books one needs very special geometry on the binding (c.f.\ \cite{GirTou24}).